 Giving your workers access to company-owned vehicles, also known as “fleets,” can greatly benefit both employers and employees.
-If those fleets are not administered correctly, though, the potential benefits can quickly turn into burdens.
-Personal mileage reporting is a common area of confusion, particularly with so many workers now performing their duties off-site as part of the growing mobile workforce.
-Mistakes with personal mileage reporting can often land companies in hot water with the IRS, which has increased its audit focus on this area in recent years.
-Knowing the best way to report personal miles and business miles will save money, improve efficiency, and protect you in the event of a potential audit.
+If companies don’t administer those fleets correctly, though, the potential benefits can quickly turn into burdens.
+Fleet vehicle mileage reporting is a common area of confusion.
+Especially as the mobile workforce grows particularly with many workers now performing their duties off-site.
+Mistakes with fleet vehicle mileage reporting can often land companies in hot water with the IRS, which has increased its audit focus on this area in recent years.
+Protecting your company from a potential audit requires knowing the best way to report personal miles and business miles.
+It will additionally save money, improve efficiency.
 As more workers continue to drive for business each year, waiting could cost your company more with each passing day.

-According to the IRS, the distance mobile employees drive to their first work location of the day and the distance they drive from the last work location to their home is considered commute miles.
+The IRS considers the distance mobile employees drive to their first work location of the day and the distance they drive from the last work location to their home commute miles.
 The IRS allows for exceptions if the first visit is outside the worker’s “metropolitan area” (a radius of 10-20 miles from their home).
 Many employers misclassify these commute miles as business miles – this resorts to overpayment to employees and exposure to potential audits.

 Administering fleets while tracking all business and personal miles used to be a complex process that created mountains of paperwork for every trip.
 Sorting through forms, receipts, and spreadsheets created huge administrative burdens for managers; luckily that has changed.
 The same technology that has allowed workers to stay productive on the road has made recording and reporting the usage of fleet vehicles easier than ever before.
 Employers can use GPS-enabled devices to accurately track business and personal usage for all trips.
-Thanks to the digitization of our workplaces, the paperwork of the past has been replaced by electronic files and cutting-edge software.
+Thanks to the digitization of our workplaces, we’ve replaced paperwork with electronic files and cutting-edge software.
 With a comprehensive software platform to manage these processes, reporting all personal and business miles at the end of each year is as simple as a few clicks.

 Discerning between business and personal miles for corporate vehicles sounds simple.
 However, in today’s modern mobile workforce, this can become a very complicated process.
 Misclassifying commute or personal miles as business miles, for example, could ultimately land you in trouble when the IRS comes knocking.